 Freezing Point of Oxygen

-It present in gaseous oxygen form in normal temperature.
+It present in gaseous oxygen form at a normal temperature.
 It converts from a gaseous state to a liquid state at a temperature of -182.96°C when it takes on a slightly bluish color.
 Liquid oxygen can then be solidified or freeze at a temperature of -218.4°C